Baseem-Ali-ch/Online-store-TypeScript/README.md

 - **HTML** - Provides the structure of the app.
 - **CSS** - Styles the interface.
-- **JavaScript** - Handles dynamic functionalities like adding products to the inventory.
+- **TypeScript** - Handles dynamic functionalities like adding products to the inventory.

 ---